BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

   name=value<CR>

-  where <CR> is a platform specific line separator.
+  where <CR> is the platform specific line separator.
 The map values are represented in exactly the same as the way message headers are written.

-* The value of the field 'hjb.core.jms-message-class' is
+* The value of the field 'hjb_jms_message_interface' is

   - javax.jms.MapMessage